 A Closer Look at Horse Abscesses

-- A puncture wound to the sole or hoof wall or a foreign body lodged (a pebble or rock)
+- A puncture wound to the sole or hoof wall or a a pebble or rock lodged.

-- Nails from shoeing coming too close to the laminae or difficulties shoeing
+- Shoeing Nails came too close to the laminae or difficulties shoeing.

 - Trauma to the soft layers of the hoof

-For us humans, a pimple would be the best comparison.
-The abscess needs to be emptied.
+For us humans, a pimple or boil would be the best comparison.
+The hoof abscess needs to be emptied.
 The most common strategy is to open it and let it drain.
 Some will even pop on their own.
+It often happens after the pus travels up the hoof to the coronary band or heel bulbs.
+Naturally, it is easier for a hoof abscess to break through via the path of least resistance, where the wall is thinner and easier to release.

-- Regular farrier care and keeping your horse’s area clean can help to prevent abscesses.
+Draining, soaking, bandaging, and keeping the hoof clean is crucial to dealing with a horse hoof abscess.
+Regular farrier care and keeping your horse’s environment clean can help to prevent reoccurring abscesses.

 We suggest to DOUBLE amounts (below) during the first 2 weeks.